| |

 |

-A name synonymous with good times, fun crowds and carefree celebrations, Mallory Square is one of those places you must experience to understand its majesty.
 Known for centuries as a waterfront bustling with activity, Mallory Square has been a focal point of Key West since the very beginning.
 When pirates dwelled in the city seeking their fortunes on the ocean floor, it was here that they docked and frequented the local watering holes and hotels.
 Throughout the years, Mallory Square became known for its collection of unique shops, artists, performers and locals who sought an audience for their chosen talents.

 Today, Mallory Square is perhaps most well known for its world-famous view of the magnificent sunset - and for the celebration that takes place every evening in its honor.
 There’s truly nothing more spectacular than a Key West sunset and Mallory Square offers the most stunning vistas of the sun’s dramatic departure into the horizon.
 Celebrity “Conchs” like Tennessee Williams and James Audubon were known to be entranced with the view from the square and the nightly sunset celebration.